cobleg/EnergyFinancialMarkets/_Welcome.md

 Core issues are:
 1. The change from on-demand technology such as fuel-based electricity generators (e.g. coal-fueled steam boiler and turbines, gas-fuelled turbines) to when-available energy (e.g. solar and wind).
 Electricity system operators may use the terms `dispatchable` and `non-dispatchable` to make the same distinction.
 2. Unbundling of services such as energy, inertia, frequency services.
 Fuel-based generators typically provide all three services simultaneously.
 By constrast, VRE systems only provide energy services.
+The implication being that both types of electricity generation technologies are needed, but that the combination implies a higher cost electricity system.
-3. VRE systems do not emit carbon dioxide equivalent emissions
+3. VRE systems do not emit carbon dioxide equivalent emissions, nor any other pollutants such as nitrous oxide.
+By contrast, fuel-based electricity generators do emit these unwanted byproducts - with the exception of hydrogen-based electricity generators.

-These core issues
+These core issues are forcing a trade-off between  affordability and reliability.

+## Energy storage solutions
+Energy storage solutions are an obvious response to VRE, but this further makes achieving the twin goals of affordability and reliability more difficult.
+Energy storage solutions are typically expensive relative to the incremental cost of continuing fuel-based power systems.

+# Strategic interactions between competitors
+The facilities-based competition paradigm established in the [[National Electricity Market]] leads to various strategic interactions between electricity producers, suppliers and consumers.

+Assessing the implications of strategic interactions is helped by applying two distinct paradigms:
+1. [[Systems thinking and systems dynamics
+2. Game theory